PUT-JUG/proj-mp/src/Topic 3 - FFT and EMG signals.md

     feature_zc = zc(signal, threshold=0.1, window=500, stride=100, fs=5120, columns_emg=['EMG_8', 'EMG_9'])# window length and stride given in [ms]
     ```

-3. Analyzing column `TRAJ_GT` you should notice geasture `0`, corresponding to lack of movement (arm is in the neutral state) (more on the gestures can be found [here](https://biolab.put.poznan.pl/putemg-dataset/)).
+3. Analyzing column `TRAJ_GT` you should notice gesture `0`, corresponding to lack of movement (arm is in the neutral state) (more on the gestures can be found [here](https://biolab.put.poznan.pl/putemg-dataset/)).
 For each channel, determine the threshold value for the `zc` function, assuming that the threshold is the value that covers 95% of all noise samples.
 You can use *numpy.percentile*.
 ``` python
    threshold = find_threshold(signal, columns_emg=['EMG_8', 'EMG_9'], column_gesture='TRAJ_GT', idle_gesture_id = 0)